ricardoyanez/grazing/README.md

 EXTERNAL F
 ```

-This function is replaced by [Numerical Recipes](#numerical-recipes-in-fortran-77) ZBRENT.
+This function is replaced by the [Numerical Recipes](#numerical-recipes-in-fortran-77) ZBRENT function.
 Necessary changes to ZBRENT are distributed as a patch.

 ## Calls to `D02BBF`